 An advantage of a dropped tile ceiling is the ability to upgrade.
-My Photoshop - release 8 is far superior to Photoshop 4 (Photoshop is available from the Adobe Education Store).
+My Adobe Photoshop - release 8 is far superior to Photoshop 4 (Photoshop is available from the Adobe Software Page).
 An artist often reworks a painting several times before it works.
 What if the most advanced students who use the art room are challenged to upgrade the ceiling every year?

 From a Getty list member: If I were designing it (art space for 2D work and another room for 3D work) - I would have at least three sinks in EACH room (all with clay traps - even on 2-D design side) - with one being a deep laundry tub design.

 Between the two rooms...

 I would have a kiln room (with two kilns and vents) with shelf storage and cupboards.
 An office room with shelving for books and desk with phone - plus how ever many file cabinets you need.
 Big Window in office walls joining the classrooms.
 I would have another room for paper and paint storage and such - lots of shelving and storage.